 Anecdotes and traditions from the Siege of Gibraltar:

-- In February 1780, a Newfoundland ship brought a cargo of salt fish into Gibraltar.
-Despite the arrival of the supplies brought in by Rodney’s fleet, Eliott placed the garrison on a diet of salt fish until the stocks ran out.
+- In February 1780, a Newfoundland ship brought a cargo of salt fish in to Gibraltar.
+Despite the arrival of the supplies brought in by Rodney’s fleet, Eliott placed the garrison on a diet of salt fish until stocks ran out.
 The salt fish was deeply unpopular and is said to have exacerbated the problem of scurvy.
+Presumably, as a vegetarian, Eliott did not eat the salt fish.

 - A cargo of lemons captured from a Danish ship that was boarded in a fog saved the garrison from a particularly damaging outbreak of scurvy in 1780.